 Philanthropist and White Rabbit Gallery founder Judith Neilson AM has supported UNSW to fund two Chairs in perpetuity, as an investment in world-class research in Humanitarian Architecture and Contemporary Art.

-Architect Dr Penelope Seidler AM has generously funded a UNSW Chair in Architecture (in honour of her late husband Harry Siedler), a PhD scholarship and an international design studio for graduating students.
+Architect Dr Penelope Seidler AM has generously funded a UNSW Chair in Architecture (in honour of her late husband Harry Seidler), a PhD scholarship and an international design studio for graduating students.

 Judith Neilson AM generously contributed further funds to UNSW to endow a Chair in Contemporary Art.
 As founder and director of the White Rabbit Gallery, home to one of the world’s most significant collections of Chinese contemporary art, Ms Neilson is passionate about driving rigorous scholarly research into the global and historic significance of China’s art and culture.